Is it worth insulating your garage? It depends. Get the scoop in this comprehensive guide.

-To check if you have any garage insulation, you can remove outlet covers and use a flashlight to get a peek into the interior of the walls.
+To check if you have any garage insulation, remove outlet covers and use a flashlight to get a peek into the interior of the walls.
 This simple method is your best bet to get a good look.

 If your garage has been insulated in the past, you might see rigid foam board insulation (which looks like sheets of Styrofoam that are cut to fit your walls) or the standard fiberglass batt insulation inside the wall.

 With that all said, there are a few signs and symptoms that indicate you might need to add more garage insulation—even if you can tell your garage has been insulated at some point in the life of your house.